yonatand1230/KitappResources/README.md

 ## Kitapp PWA
 Passive-Web-App template.
-Will be used as an iOS alternative for Kitapp.
-Will move to Firebase servers in the future.
+Will be used as an iOS alternative for Kitapp, will possibly move to Firebase servers in the future.

 ### Built from:
 + HTML file w/ PyScript - main page.